Jan21493/LoxBerry-Plugin-TeslaCmd/README.md

 1. Install Tesla Command Plugin as usual for plugins.

-2. If you've installed the plugin on a Raspberry PI, Bookworm 64-Bit OS you may skip the manual build of the two binaries for the Tesla Vehicle Command SDK and go directly to step 6.
+2. If you've installed the plugin on a Raspberry PI, you may skip the manual build of the two binaries for the Tesla Vehicle Command SDK and go directly to step 6.

 3. Install git (if not done already)